Conformal-DP: A Density-Aware Mechanism for Differential Privacy over Riemannian Manifolds via Conformal Transformation: Experimental Results

+\cref{fig:syn-std-comp} compares the performances between uniform distribution and non-uniform distribution of the four mechanisms under a fixed privacy budget $\varepsilon_{\mathrm{total}}=0.3$.
+In both settings, Conformal Laplace yields a markedly smaller error than Tangent Gaussian and a more concentrated distribution overall.
+In \cref{fig:syn-std-comp}(a), it achieves the lowest median error and the tightest spread.
+In \cref{fig:syn-std-comp}(b), its performance remains close to that of Riemannian Laplace, and both substantially outperform Tangent Gaussian.
+These results indicate that Conformal Laplace maintains stronger robustness under changes in data distribution.

+\cref{fig:syn-eps-comp} illustrates the dependence of utility on the privacy budget $\varepsilon_{\mathrm{total}}$.
+As $\varepsilon_{\mathrm{total}}$ increases, the error of all mechanisms decreases, reflecting the standard privacy–utility trade-off.
+Conformal Laplace consistently outperforms Tangent Gaussian, K-Norm, and Riemannian Laplace in non-uniform settings while remaining competitive with Riemannian Laplace and K-Norm in uniform settings across all privacy levels.

+\cref{fig:privacy_heatmap} illustrates the qualitative and quantitative behavior of different private Fr\'echet mean mechanisms under a heterogeneous distribution on $\mathbb{S}^2$.
+The key observation is that the proposed Conformal Laplace mechanism produces private means that remain more tightly concentrated around the non-private Fr\'echet mean than the baseline mechanisms, especially in the stronger privacy regime.
+This supports the intended effect of the conformal transformation: by incorporating the sanitized density structure into the metric, the perturbation becomes more localized around high-density regions while still satisfying the same $(\varepsilon,0)$-privacy guarantee.
+In the tangent-plane projections, Conformal Laplace shows the smallest dispersion region and the lowest mean geodesic error under both $\varepsilon=0.3$ and $\varepsilon=1.0$.
+At $\varepsilon=0.3$, its mean perturbation is reduced by approximately $80\%$, $59\%$, and $60\%$ compared with Tangent Gaussian, Riemannian Laplace, and K-Norm, respectively.

-In addition, we calculated the time-cost of our proposed Conformal-Laplace DP mechanism compared to the Riemannian-Laplacian DP \cite{reimherr2021differential} and tangent Gaussian DP \cite{utpala2022differentially}.
-In average, our Conformal DP mechanism requires around 6ms per data sample to privatize the result.
-The time cost of our mechanism increases linearly with the data size $N$ as we need to solve the Helmholtz-Poisson equation (Eq. \ref{eq: poisson}).
-Under $N = 500$, we require around 11.8 times runtime compared to the Riemannian-Laplace mechanism, however, we achieve significantly stronger utility (Fig. \ref{fig:syn-dim-comp} through \ref{fig:syn-eps-comp}).
+In addition, we calculate the time cost (though it varies depending on the hardware) of our proposed Conformal-Laplace DP mechanism compared to the Riemannian-Laplacian DP \cite{reimherr2021differential} and tangent Gaussian DP \cite{utpala2022differentially}.
+On average, our Conformal DP mechanism requires around 6ms per data sample to privatize the result.
+The time cost of our mechanism increases linearly with the data size $N$ as we need to solve the Helmholtz-Poisson equation (Eq. \ref{eq:poisson}).
+Under $N = 500$, we observe approximately 3.8 times the runtime of the Riemannian-Laplace mechanism, and around 2610 times less than the K-Norm mechanism; the Tangent-Gaussian mechanism is the fastest but has the least utility on the Sphere manifold.
+In addition, our proposed mechanism achieves significantly stronger utility than all four mechanisms (see Figs. \ref{fig:syn-dim-comp} through \ref{fig:syn-eps-comp}).